 This clinical policy references Current Procedural Terminology (CPT®).
 CPT is a registered trademark of the American Medical Association.
-All CPT codes and descriptions are copyrighted 2022, American Medical Association.
+All CPT codes and descriptions are copyrighted 2023, American Medical Association.
 All rights reserved.
 CPT codes and CPT descriptions are from the current manuals and those included herein are not intended to be all-inclusive and are included for informational purposes only.
 Codes referenced in this clinical policy are for informational purposes only.
 Inclusion or exclusion of any codes does not guarantee coverage.
 Providers should reference the most up-to-date sources of professional coding guidance prior to the submission of claims for reimbursement of covered services.

-The tests and associated laboratories and CPT codes contained within this document serve only as examples to help users navigate claims and corresponding criteria; as such, they are not comprehensive and are not a guarantee of coverage or non-coverage.
-Please see the Concert Genetics Platform for a comprehensive list of registered tests.
+The tests, associated laboratories, CPT codes, and ICD codes contained within this document serve only as examples to help users navigate claims and corresponding coverage; as such, they are not comprehensive and are not a guarantee of coverage or non-coverage.
+Please see the Concert Platform for a comprehensive list of registered tests.

-Criteria Sections Example Tests (Labs) Common CPT Codes Common ICD Codes Ref Connective Tissue Disorders Multi-Syndrome Panels Comprehensive Connective Tissue Disorders Multigene Panel Heritable Disorders of Connective Tissue Panel (GeneDx) 81410, 81411 M35.7, Q79.60, 3, 4, 5, Invitae Connective Tissue Disorders Panel (Invitae) Q79.61, Q79.63, Q79.69, Q12.1, Q87.4, Q87.5 Marfan Syndrome FBN1 Sequencing and/or Deletion/Duplication Analysis FBN1 Full Gene Sequencing and Deletion/Duplication (Invitae) 81408, 81479 I71.00-I71.9, Q12.1, Q87.40- Q87.43 1, 5 Marfan Syndrome via FBN1 Gene (PreventionGenetics, part of Exact Sciences)
+Criteria Sections Example Tests (Labs) Common CPT Codes Common ICD Codes Ref Connective Tissue Dis Connective Tissue Disorders Comprehensive Connective Tissue Disorders Multigene Panel Heritable Disorders of Connective Tissue Panel (GeneDx) 81410, 81411 M35.7, Q79.60, 3, 4, 5, 6 Invitae Connective Tissue Disorders Panel (Invitae) Q79.61, Q79.63, Q79.69, Q12.1, Q87.4, Q87.5 Marfan Syndrome FBN1 Sequencing and/or Deletion/Duplication Analysis FBN1 Full Gene Sequencing and Deletion/Duplication (Invitae) 81408, 81479 I71.00-I71.9, Q12.1, Q87.40- Q87.43 5 Marfan Syndrome via FBN1 Gene (PreventionGenetics, part of Exact Sciences) 207.13 Loeys-Dietz Syndrome